New Galaxy Note 10 Lite versus S10 Lite: Samsung's two new phones face off

 •See All

-Discuss: Galaxy Note 10 Lite and S10 Lite hands-on: Huge screens, headphone jack is back!
+Discuss: Hands on with Galaxy Note 10 Lite and S10 Lite: Great specs, huge screens and a headphone jack

 Be respectful, keep it civil and stay on topic.
 We delete comments that violate our policy, which we encourage you to read.
 Discussion threads can be closed at any time at our discretion.